 He has been featured in several interviews by the media including Channel News Asia, The Straits Times, The New Paper, Shin Min Daily, Lianhe Wanbao, etc.

-Mr Nakagawa Takashi is appointed as the Chairman of World Memory Sports Council for Japan.
+Mr Nakagawa Takashi is appointed as the president of World Memory Sports Council for Japan.

 He has been playing memory sports since 2006 and he is the athlete who ranks the second in the length of memory in Japan.